sharmabhay/predictive-modeling-concrete/README.md

 ### Key Findings:

-* **Best for Prediction:** **Random Forest** achieved lowest RMSE.
-Its ability to model complex interactions makes it the most accurate predictor.
+* **Best for Prediction:** **XGBoost** achieved lowest RMSE, making it most accurate for predictive modeling.
+It also offered an excellent balance of speed and model size compared to **Random Forest**.
-* **Best for Interpretation:** **Generalized Additive Model (GAM)** provided best balance of performance and interpretability, with an excellent RMSE and clear partial dependence plots to explain non-linear effects of each ingredient.
+* **Best for Interpretation:** **GAM** provided best balance of performance and interpretability, with an excellent RMSE and clear partial dependence plots to explain non-linear effects of each ingredient.

 ## Getting Started